 Advocacy- Child and Community

-Adolescent Medicine training includes a block in the second year where residents work side by side with faculty in school based health clinics, eating disorders clinic, adolescent psychiatry clinic, sports medicine clinic, STD clinic, and other venues where care is directed toward teens.
+Adolescent Medicine training includes a block in the second year where residents work side by side with faculty in school based health clinics, gender clinic, eating disorders clinic, adolescent psychiatry clinic, sports medicine clinic, STD clinic, and other venues where care is directed toward teens.
 This experience also includes the weekly "Teen Clinic" and sessions spent in primary care offices where adolescents make up the bulk of the patient population.
 Our two board certified Adolescent Medicine specialists work directly with residents in their practice setting as well during this rotation.

 During the adolescent medicine rotation, residents get another opportunity to work in child psychiatry medication management clinic with their “Child Psychiatry Fellow Buddy” as part of the Pediatrics/Child Psychiatry Buddy System Program and spent time at the Spring Harbor Hospital adolescent inpatient psychiatry unit.